reogaro/web/content/project/marshall-g50r-repair/index.md

 # Marshall G50R CD Repair

-Or: How I acquired a free Marshall G50R CD combo amplifier from the scrapyard and got it working again.
+Or: How I got a free Marshall G50R CD combo amplifier from the scrapyard and fixed it up.

 ![](stock-photo-removebg-preview.png)